-42. Official School Year and School Day
+45. Official School Year and School Day

-The CWC Kansas City Board will annually adopt a school calendar that will provide for a minimum of 174 days and 1,044 hours of pupil attendance.
+The CWC Kansas City Board will annually adopt a school calendar that will provide for a minimum of 174 days and 1,104 hours of pupil attendance.

 The length of the school day will meet Missouri Department of Elementary and Secondary Education requirements for six (6) clock hours of instruction.
-A school year and school day, in excess of the state required minimum, may be recommended by the Principal or the Executive Director and approved by the
+A school year and school day, in excess of the state required minimum, may be recommended by the Head of School or the Executive Director and approved by the Board.

-Board.

-If CWC Kansas City is dismissed due to inclement weather after school has been in session for three (3) or more hours, that day shall count as a full day.
-When the total hours lost due to inclement weather exceed the number of days built into the calendar, they will be made up in half or full day additions at the end of the school term.
+If CWC Kansas City is dismissed due to inclement weather after school has been in session for three (3) or more hours, and a lunch service completed, that day shall count as a full day.